Enzowt05/PetLife/README.md

 # PetLife
-🐱 A Ideia design for an app for animal adoption.
+🐱 A Ideia design for an app for animal adoption make in Figma!

- Make in Figma!

 https://www.figma.com/community/file/1313639879273627661/petlife-doacao